Andrew Cuomo: Early career

 During his father's successful 1982 campaign for governor, Cuomo served as campaign manager.
 He then joined the governor's staff as a policy advisor and sometime Albany roommate, earning $1 a year.
 As a member of his father's administration, Cuomo was known as the "enforcer" where his father was known as the "nice guy" in a good cop/bad cop dynamic to further advance his father's legislative agenda.

-From 1984 to 1985, Cuomo was a New York assistant district attorney and briefly worked at the law firm of Blutrich, Falcone & Miller.
-He founded Housing Enterprise for the Less Privileged (HELP) in 1986 and left his law firm to run HELP full time in 1988.
+From 1984 to 1985, Cuomo was a Manhattan assistant district attorney and briefly worked at the law firm of Blutrich, Falcone & Miller.
+He founded Housing Enterprise for the Less Privileged (HELP) in 1986 and left to run HELP full time in 1988.
 From 1990 to 1993, during the administration of New York City mayor David Dinkins, Cuomo was chair of the New York City Homeless Commission, which was responsible for developing policies to address homelessness in the city and providing more housing options.